yktoo/yktoo.com/content/blog/0322/index.en.md

 ### Alexander Nevsky Cathedral

-The relatively recent [Alexander Nevsky Cathedral][wiki:en:Alexander_Nevsky_Cathedral,_Sofia] was built in 1908 as a sign of gratitude to Russian soldiers who liberated Bulgaria from Turks in 1878.
+The relatively recent {{< wiki "Alexander_Nevsky_Cathedral,_Sofia" "en" "Alexander Nevsky Cathedral" >}} was built in 1908 as a sign of gratitude to Russian soldiers who liberated Bulgaria from Turks in 1878.
 {{< imgfig "https://2.bp.blogspot.com/-16FAOSrAES4/WQ3-dwbko-I/AAAAAAAAp5Q/Hfw79ZyudwoKopjmaeScb4fKGLVPkRgUQCPcB/s1600/dsc04958.picasaweb.jpg" "Alexander Nevsky Cathedral." >}}

 This is the biggest temple in Sofia, initially named after the Russian patron and later renamed several times in accordance with the evolution of the relationship with Russia.